 We are a group of ceramic artists who work from the Ceramics Hub at the Birchcliffe Centre, Hebden Bridge, West Yorkshire.
-Our members are: -
+Currently our members are: -

-Penny Hampson, Gillian Holt, Matthew Helbert, Anne Cahill and Geoff Wood.
+Penny Hampson, Gillian Holt, Anne Cahill and Geoff Wood.
 More details of our work can be found via the links on our artists' page.

 Penny Hampson has been based at the ceramics studio in the Birchcliffe Centre for around eleven years, creating commissioned public art projects nationwide.
 She has worked in collaboration with many other established artists and members of the public on these commissions and has also given classes and run workshops at the Birchcliffe studio.